PyAtmos/GoogleCloudWorker/Readme.md

 2. Set up VM Instance to be 'SQL Client'

- * Go to Compute Engine -> VM Instance, and create a new instance with Linux Debian
- * Notes on connecting with mysql for a quick view:
+ * Go to Compute Engine -> VM Instance, and create a new instance with Linux Debian Notes on connecting with mysql for a quick view...
     $ gcloud sql connect SERVERNAME --user=root
     #enter password
     MySQL [(none)]> Use DBNAME;
     MySQL [db name]> Select * from TABLENAME;

- * And here is how to connect via python and sqlalchemy:
+And here is how to connect via python and sqlalchemy:
     Base = declarative_base()
     dbFilePath = 'mysql+pymysql://root:PASSWORD@SQLSERVERIP:3306/DBNAME'
     engine = create_engine(dbFilePath, echo=False)